Opening MS Paint

 Procedure:

-i) The students have to identify the paint program on the computer desktop.
+i) The students have to identify the MS Paint program on the computer desktop.

-ii) The teacher has to guide the students in opening, minimising, maximising and closing the paint program after having demonstrated the process.
-She could also do it along with the students.
+ii) The teacher has to guide the students in opening, minimising, maximising and closing the MS Paint program after having demonstrated the process.
+He/she could also do it along with the students.

 iii) Video and handouts should be provided to the students.